-You can also read about the U.S. military’s former “Don’t Ask, Don’t Tell” anti-gay policy in Nathaniel Frank’s 2009 book Unfriendly Fire: How the Gay Ban Undermines the Military and Weakens America.
+You can also read about the U.S. military’s former “don’t ask, don’t tell” policy in Nathaniel Frank’s 2009 book Unfriendly Fire: How the Gay Ban Undermines the Military and Weakens America.

-Perry Watkins was a nineteen-year-old American college student living in Germany and studying dance when his draft number was called.
+Perry Watkins was a 19-year-old American college student living in Germany and studying dance when his draft number was called.
 It was 1968.
-The war in Vietnam was at its peak with more than a half-million U.S. troops deployed there.
+The war in Vietnam was at its peak with more than a half million U.S. troops deployed there.

 Young Perry was one of nearly 300,000 people drafted that year.
 But as an out gay man he had every reason to believe that after a quick trip to the Army’s induction center in Tacoma, Washington, he’d be back in Europe and dancing again.
 But that’s not what happened.

-During the fifteen years Perry served in the Army he became an unlikely warrior in a battle against the military’s anti-gay policies.
+During the 15 years Perry served in the Army, he became an unlikely warrior in a battle against the military’s anti-gay policies.
 He was thrown out in the end because he’d been honest from the very start about who he was.
 But with a stellar record of service, he wasn’t about to walk away quietly.

 So here’s the scene.
 It’s mid-November 1989 and I’m in Tacoma, Washington, sitting in Perry’s living room in semi-darkness.
 It’s cold.
 Too cold to take my coat off.
 Perry is bundled up, too, and explains that he can’t afford to heat the house.
 So I feel especially guilty when I ask Perry where I can plug in my tape recorder because I’m running low on battery power.
 I ask about the noise coming from downstairs.
 Perry tells me that two of his friends are doing laundry.
 I feel less guilty about my tape recorder.